awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 You should only update one minor version at a time\.
 For example, if your current minor version is `1.8` and you want to update to `1.10`, you should update to `1.9` first, then update to `1.10` by changing the version number in the one of the following commands\.
 The latest version works with all Amazon EKS supported Kubernetes versions\.

       If you have an existing IAM role to use with the daemonset, then add the following line at the end of the install options that follow\.
 If you don't have an IAM role associated to the `aws-node` Kubernetes service account, then we recommend creating one\.
-Replace *111122223333* with your account ID and *AmazonEKSCNIRole* with the name of your role\.
+Replace *111122223333* with your account ID and **AmazonEKSVPCCNIRole** with the name of your role\.
 To create a role, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.

       ```
-      --set serviceAccount.annotations."eks\.amazonaws\.com/role-arn"=arn:aws:iam::111122223333:role/AmazonEKSCNIRole
+      --set serviceAccount.annotations."eks\.amazonaws\.com/role-arn"=arn:aws:iam::111122223333:role/AmazonEKSVPCCNIRole
       ```

       If you added the Helm annotations and labels in the previous step, then add the following settings to any of the following options\.